holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/src/main/base/repository/certs/README.txt

 The examples/certs directory contains two sample keystores which contain the certificates that are used in the example P-Modes (contained in examples/pmodes).
 Their passwords are the same as the default keystores.
-You can therefor just overwrite the default keystores with the example keystores.
+You can therefore just overwrite the default keystores with the example keystores.

-When using the private key in a P-Mode the password for is "Example" + 'A' | 'B' | 'C' | 'D'
+When using the private key in a P-Mode the password is "Example" + 'A' | 'B' | 'C' | 'D'